 This has a number of consequences for limited company freelancers.
 The strict framework and procedures that must be followed mean that there’s an increased administrative burden.
 More importantly, if you neglect to make RTI submissions, you will be charged a fine.

-Fortunately, HMRC have released online tools that make it relatively easy for you to make RTI submissions for free.
-Here’s how.
+Fortunately, HMRC have released online tools that make it relatively easy for you to make RTI submissions for free, as well as encouraging UK businesses to sign up to its Make Tax Digital initiative.

 Visit the HMRC website here to download the free PAYE tools.
 There are a number of packages depending on which operating system you use.
 Note that the first time you open the application it may take a while to load.
 This is normal so just be patient!